observational-dynamics/website/src/content/docs/ml/models/encoder.md

+---
+title: Encoder Model
+description: This model is a simple autoencoder that uses a convolutional neural network to encode and decode images.
+It is used to demonstrate how to use the Info...
+---
 # Encoder Model

 This model is a simple autoencoder that uses a convolutional neural network to encode and decode images.
 It is used to demonstrate how to use the `InformationInterfaces` layer.